AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 ## Next steps

 This document covered the general guidelines for accessing datasets using JupyterLab notebooks.
 For more in depth examples on querying datasets, visit the [query service in JupyterLab notebooks](./query-service.md) documentation.
-For more information on how to explore your datasets, visit the [analyze your data using notebooks](./analyze-your-data.md) document.
+For more information on how to explore your datasets, visit the document on [analyzing your data using notebooks](./analyze-your-data.md).

 ## Optional SQL flags for [!DNL Query Service] {#optional-sql-flags-for-query-service}